 WHERE TO STAY:

 There’s no shortage of hotels, vacation rentals, and hostels in Ambergris Caye.
 From budget to luxury, the island has you covered.
 You’ll probably spend more time finding the best location than you will on choosing a place to stay.
+Currently, there are certain Gold Standard Hotels that are approved for reopening to tourists by the Belize Government.
+According to the Belize Travel Health & Safety website, “these hotels are operating within a tourism safe corridor and have adapted new behaviors and procedures while ensuring minimal impact on the guest experience.”
 Here’s a quick rundown of some of the areas:

 San Pedro Town: This is where the action takes place and has most of the bars, restaurants, and nightlife.
 It’s just 3 blocks wide so it’s very walkable and impossible to get lost.
 For mid-range hotels in the city center, check out the SunBreeze Hotel or Mayan Princess.